dmbarbour/glas/docs/GlasDesign.md

 Glas modules are typically represented by files and folders.
 Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
 Every module will deterministically compute a value.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary according to a program defined in a module named `language-ext`.
 Although there is a special exception for bootstrapping, most syntax will be user-defined.
-The value of a folder is the value of a contained `public` module, if exists, otherwise a record with an element per contained module.
+The value of a folder is the value of a contained `public` file or subfolder, if it exists, otherwise a record with an element per successfully compiled module contained within the folder.

 File extensions compose.
-For `foo.xyz.json`, apply `language-json` to the file binary, followed by `language-xyz`.
-Source input to the latter can be a structured value.
-Conversely, when a file has no extension, its computed value is its binary content.
-Folders also may use language extensions, i.e. `foo.xyz/` will first compute the folder value then compile this value via `language-xyz`.
+For example, to compute the value for `foo.xyz.json` we first apply `language-json` to the file binary to compute an intermediate value, then apply `language-xyz` to that intermediate value.
+Thus, source input for language modules can be arbitrary Glas values.
+Relatedly, if a file has no extension, its value is the file binary.
+Folders also support language extensions, e.g. `foo.xyz/` will first compute the folder value then further compile this value via `language-xyz`.

-Module search will seek a local module within a folder then, failing that, search for a global module on `GLAS_PATH`.
-File extension and representation details are hidden, e.g. module `foo` may bind to folder `foo.d/` but the client won't know whether it was a folder or a file.
-Files and folders whose names start with `.` are simply hidden from the Glas module system.
+Modules are identified by symbols such as `foo`, eliding representation details (file or folder and extensions).
+Search will first seek a local resource, then fall back to searching for a folder based on environment variable `GLAS_PATH`.
+It is feasible to extend the search path to include network package repositories.
+Files and folders whose names start with `.` are hidden from the Glas module system.

 *Note:* Glas does not specify a package manager.
 I recommend a package manager designed for reproducible builds and sharing between similar builds, such as Nix or Guix.
 Distant future, I might develop something optimized for Glas.

 ## Data Model

 Glas data is modeled as an immutable binary tree.
 Edges from each node are uniquely labeled in binary (i.e. 0 or 1).
 Operations on data return a new value.
-As an optimization, the tree is often represented as a directed acyclic graph, reusing subtrees internally.
+As an optimization, the tree is usually represented by a directed acyclic graph, reusing common subtrees.

 Data is encoded in the tree structure.
 For example, we can directly encode algebraic products `(A * B)` and sums `(A + B)` using a single node that contains two or one edges respectively.
 Unit `()` is can be encoded by a leaf node.
-However, algebraic products and sums are awkward to extend or version.
+However, basic algebraic products and sums are awkward to extend or version.

-Glas systems strongly favor labeled records and variants.
-Records are represented by encoding multiple UTF-8 text labels into paths through a tree with prefix sharing, forming a [trie](https://en.wikipedia.org/wiki/Trie).
-Glas systems will compactly encode non-branching path segments, implicitly upgrading trie to [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-Variants are simply single-element records.
+Glas systems favor labeled records and variants.
+Null-terminated UTF-8 text is encoded into a path through a tree, e.g. `01110000 01100001 01110100 01101000 00000000` for label 'path'.
+The value follows the null terminator.
+The runtime can compactly encode non-branching path segments, thus a record becomes a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+However, a compiler could further optimize records into a C struct-like encoding.
+Variants are single element records, and symbols can be viewed as variants with the unit value.

-A byte is encoded as a string of 8 bits, i.e. a non-branching path with one bit per edge such as `00010111`.
-Glas has a few specialized bitwise and arithmetic operators to work with bytes and bitstrings in general.
-However, binary data is encoded as a list of bytes.
+A byte is encoded as a bitstring, i.e. a non-branching path encoding one bit per edge such as `00010111`.
+Glas has a few bitwise and unsigned arithmetic operators to work with bytes and bitstrings in general.
+Bitstrings are assumed to be reasonably short, often fixed-width.

-For general sequential structure, Glas uses lists.
-However, the linked list representation has poor performance for many use-cases.
-Glas systems resolve this by transparently using a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation under-the-hood.
-Finger trees support constant-time access to both ends, logarithmic manipulation of the interior, and potential structure sharing for segments within the list.
+Binary data is encoded as a list of bytes.
+Glas uses lists for arbitrary size sequential structure.
+However, to avoid the awkward performance characteristics of linked lists, Glas systems substitute a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation under-the-hood.
+Finger trees support constant-time access to both ends, and logarithmic manipulations in general.

+*Note:* There is no built-in support for rational numbers, signed numbers, floating point numbers, complex numbers, matrix and vector math, and so on.
+However, it is feasible to extend Glas to support more types via *Acceleration*.

 ## Binary Extraction